How To Break Down A Chicken

 First and foremost before you start breaking down a chicken make sure to get yourself a good, sharp boning knife, there is nothing more difficult than trying to break down a chicken with a dull, blunt knife.

 It doesn’t have to be super expensive, it just has to be good quality and easy to keep sharp.
-If you are just staring out and want an affordable, good quality knife we would recommend the Victorinox Boning Knife.
+If you are just staring out and want an affordable, good quality knife; I would recommend the Victorinox Boning Knife.

 It’s the perfect place to start before you start investing the mega-bucks into your knife set.
 To get the most out of your knife: hone it on a steel before, during, and after use, to keep it razor sharp.